osai-ai/dokai/README.md

 ...
 ```

-If the source code is mounter as a volume with the flag `-v` make sure to mount it to the correct
+If the source code is mounted as a volume with the flag `-v` make sure to mount it to the correct
 user home directory path, for example like this:

 ```bash